1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/README.md

 Internal implementation notes
 --------------------

 1. Minimal usage of 3rd parts libraries.
 Neo relies on JSE and partly on JEE.
-Further more Neo makes usage of Google Guava.
+Further more Neo makes usage of Google Guava, Jersey and the Jackson lib.

 2. Zero configuration.
 By default the libraries uses production ready defaults